 Why would a guy who loved life take his own life?
 Woody went from not being able to sleep to experiencing disassociation from his body.
 So we started digging into the only thing that made Woody change during this extremely short period of time.
 Zoloft.

 Zoloft: The Smoking Gun

 Woody and I never once questioned the drug.
 Why would we?
 Zoloft is FDA approved, samples given by his doctor, and advertised and sold as safe and effective.
+Zoloft side effects were not discussed with more than a cursory wave of the hand.
 Ironically the day Woody was found our local newspaper ran a front page story about the UK finding a link between antidepressants and suicide in teens.

 Our journey has taken us to the FDA, Congress, the courts, and the media.
 Unfortunately, I quickly learned that Woody was not an isolated case or “anecdotal”.
 Most people have no idea that the FDA held hearings on Prozac and its link to suicide and violence in 1991 – 13 years before the FDA eventually put blackbox warnings on the drugs for children.

 In the battle for Woody, we were able to get confidential internal Pfizer and other drug company and FDA documents made public that showed they knew about the risk of suicide, violence and NOT to speak of questionable efficacy, but failed to tell the public.
 I hand delivered these documents to the FDA, members of Congress, and the media.
 It’s hard not to do something when you have seen these documents in black and white with your own eyes AND you have the experience that I have had.
 These documents speak for themselves.
 Lives were being destroyed.

 I can’t believe almost 13 years after Woody’s death, we are still having this debate.
 In some ways, I think the situation has gotten worse.